tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/AWS/aws_network.md

 ---

-There’s an important difference between security groups and NACLs (Network Access Control Group): security groups are stateful, but NACLs aren’t.
+There’s an important difference between **security groups and NACLs** (Network Access Control Group): security groups are stateful, but NACLs aren’t.
 If you allow an inbound port on a security group, the corresponding response to requests on that port are allowed as well.
 A security group rule will work as you expect it to.
 If you open inbound port 80 on a security group, you can connect via HTTP.

 That’s not true for NACLs.
 If you open inbound port 80 on an NACL for your subnet, you still may not be able to connect via HTTP.
 In addition, you need to allow outbound ephemeral ports, because the web server accepts connections on port 80 but uses an ephemeral port for communication with the client.
 Ephemeral ports are selected from the range starting at 1024 and ending at 65535.
 If you want to make an HTTP connection from within your subnet, you have to open outbound port 80 and inbound ephemeral ports as well.

+Another difference between security group rules and NACL rules is that you have to define the priority for NACL rules.
+A **smaller rule number** indicates a **higher priority**.
+Rules are evaluated starting with the lowest-numbered rule.
+When evaluating an NACL, the first rule that matches a package is applied; all other rules are skipped.

 ### Default Gateway vs VPN Gateway

 The term Gateway (or Default Gateway) refers to the device that acts as the front door for all traffic leaving a local network (LAN) and heading to a foreign network (like the public internet).

+Một VPC có một internet gateway, một private subnet có một NAT gateway.

 ## Terminologies